 sudo apt install build-essential zlib1g-dev libncurses5-dev libgdbm-dev libnss3-dev libssl-dev libreadline-dev libffi-dev libsqlite3-dev wget libbz2-dev

 The second part is visiting the downloads page on Python’s website and getting the latest version using (wget):

 Note, this is Python 3.10 stable version; visit and check for updates.

 The file archive is small, so it won’t take a long time to download.
 Once done, extract the archive:

-You will need to switch to the source directory and run the configuration script, which does a basic run-through checklist to make sure all dependencies are present for the installation to work.
+You will need to switch to the source directory and run the configuration script, which does an essential run-through checklist to ensure all dependencies are present for the installation to work.